Fahad-Alhajjaj/Udacity-DAND/README.md

 # Udacity-DAND
-Udacity Data Analyst Nanodegree Program
+Udacity Data Analyst Nanodegree Program.
 It is my work on courses in the Nanodegree.